Basic Survey

 Efforts are underway to establish periodic briefing sessions that can provide individualized support through site visits to each municipality, during which session leaders will ascertain each municipality's particular needs and disseminate FHMS results and related information.

 14. Why is the secondary use of slides and other materials presented at the International Symposiums prohibited?
-(From 2024 Symposium)
+(From 2024 International Symposium)

 In principle, copyrights to slides and other materials belong to the authors.
 Except in cases permitted by copyright law, the reuse of any material generally requires permission from the original author.